mangelv011/PaComprar-Backend/README.md

 3. Configure the database and environment variables in `.env`.
 4. Run migrations with `python manage.py migrate`.
 5. Start the server with `python manage.py runserver`.

+## Deployment on Render

+PacomprarServer is deployed using [Render](https://render.com/), a cloud platform for hosting web services.
+Render automates the deployment process, making it easy to keep your application up-to-date and scalable.

+### Key points for Render deployment:

+- **Automatic Deploys:** Every push to the main branch triggers a new deployment.
+- **Environment Variables:** Sensitive data and configuration are managed securely via the Render dashboard.
+- **Database:** PostgreSQL is provisioned and managed by Render, with connection details set in the `.env` file.
+- **Static Files:** Static and media files can be served using Render's static site service or external storage (e.g., AWS S3).

+For more details, see the [Render documentation](https://render.com/docs/deploy-django).

 ## Collaborators